Natabhairavi: Janya rāgams

-Natabhairavi has a number of popular janya rāgams (derived scales) such as Bhairavi,’’Anandabhairavi’’,Saramati, Jaunpuri, Hindolam (sometimes Hindolam is also associated as a Janya of Hanumatodi), Darbari Kanada and Jayanthasree.
+Natabhairavi has a number of popular janya rāgams (derived scales) such as Bhairavi, Nagagandhari, Saramati, Jaunpuri, Hindolam (sometimes Hindolam is also associated as a Janya of Hanumatodi), Darbari Kanada and Jayanthasree.
 See List of janya rāgams for a full list of Natabhairavi's janya rāgams.

 Popular compositions

 śrī vallī devasenā pate is a popular composition in Natabhairavi, composed by Papanasam Sivan.
 Parulaseva by Poochi Srinivasa Iyengar is another well known composition in this rāgam.
-Upacharamu jeseva, in janya ragam Bhairavi composed by Thyagaraja is also popular.
+Nee Padamulanu is a composition of Muthiah Bhagavatar.
+Ananda Sudhanndhiram is a composition of Shuddhananda Bharati tuned by Dr. M. Balamuralikrishna.
+Nalina Nayani is a composition by Dr. M. Balamuralikrishna.
+Koteeswara Iyer has composed Amboruha Padame.
+Nee Padamule by Padmacharan is another composition in this rāgam.
 Muthuswami Dikshitar's composition śrī nīlotpalanāyike is set to Nārīrītigowla.